 How do heat pumps work?

-Find out about the different types of heat pumps, how they work and why they could help to tackle climate change.
+Learn about the different types of heat pumps, how they work, and why they could help address climate change.

 How a heat pump works

-A heat pump uses the same technology as an air conditioner, which cools your home using a refrigerant.
-The only major difference between an air-conditioner and a heat pump is that a heat pump has a reversing valve, which allows it to also heat your home.
+A heat pump utilizes the same technology as an air conditioner, which cools your home using a refrigerant.
+The main difference between an air conditioner and a heat pump is that the latter has a reversing valve, allowing it to also heat your home.

-In heating mode, a heat pump works like an air conditioner in reverse; instead of keeping your home cool, it uses the refrigerant to warm your home.
+In heating mode, a heat pump operates like an air conditioner in reverse; instead of cooling your home, it uses the refrigerant to warm it.

 If heat pumps obtain their heat from outside, how do they provide heat on a cold day?

-Even when it&#;s very cold outside, some heat energy still exists.
-Heat pumps are effective at taking this heat energy from the ground or air around a building and using it to provide heat for your home or business.
+Even when it’s very cold outside, some heat energy still exists.
+Heat pumps effectively capture this heat energy from the ground or air around a building and use it to provide warmth for your home or business.

-For heat pumps to work at their best, it&#;s also important that the building has good energy efficiency installed, such as effective insulation.
+To ensure optimal performance of heat pumps, it’s essential that the building has good energy efficiency measures in place, such as effective insulation.

 What different types of heat pumps are there?

-There are different types of heat pumps: air-source and ground-source.
+There are several types of heat pumps: air-source and ground-source.

-Heat pumps can also be paired with fossil fuel gas furnaces; these systems are often referred to as hybrid heat pumps.
+Heat pumps can also be paired with fossil fuel gas furnaces; these systems are commonly referred to as hybrid heat pumps.

 How does an air-source heat pump work?

-• Air-to-air heat pumps take heat from the outside air and feed it into your home through fans.
-This type of system can be used for heating but can&#;t produce hot water.
+Air-to-air heat pumps draw heat from the outside air and distribute it indoors through fans.
+This type of system can be used for heating but cannot produce hot water.

 For more information, please visit Forlssman.